mikerr/codebug-arduino/README.md

 arrow.ino  - shows bitmap arrow on the display

+countdown.ino - 9..8..7..6  - a narrow 3x5 font of numbers displayed one by one

 charset.ino - steps through 4x5 font one by one ( 1 per sec)

 pixelxy - shows access of single pixels (LEDs)